AI implementation in recruiting: what breaks in the real world

 • Clear review points.

-• Logs you can export.
+• Logs you can export: inputs, outputs, reviewer action, version, timestamp.

 • A measure that matters (consistency, fewer rewrites, clearer decisions).